luciopaiva/heapify/CONTRIBUTING.md

 ## General guidelines

 These are the general guidelines you should follow when contributing with PRs to this project:

+### Naming convention

+Variables, methods and instance properties should be lower `camelCase`, class names should be upper `CamelCase`, constants should be upper flat case.

+Avoid single-letter and cryptic names - be descriptive.

+Internal properties and methods should be prefixed with `_`.

+When in doubt, use existing names as reference.
+If still in doubt, please ask :-).

 ### Pull requests